Home/Company/Blog/Blog posts

 Respond

 This is the most intense and stressful step and StatusHub reduces the pressure on your tech and support team during all five phases.
-All ongoing notifications about incident status are available on the status page.
-It is so much easier and time-saving to post the update than repeat the same information over and over to the all impacted staff and users on a 1-1 basis.
+All ongoing notifications about incident status are available on the IT service status page.
+It is so much easier and time-saving to post the update than repeat the same information over and over to all impacted staff and users on a 1-1 basis.
 Moreover, StatusHub provides an opportunity for all interested parties to subscribe for notifications using the self-service interface on the status page.
 If preferred the StatusHub administrators can import subscribers and manage subscription options.

 Incident Management Process activities: Respond (Initial diagnosis, Incident escalation, Investigation and diagnosis, Incident closure).